Historical & Archival Records Care Grants

 PA POWER Library or

 Digital Public Library of America (DPLA).
+Grant money may fund up to two years of PA Power Library dues.
 For more information, please view PHMC's Digitization Guidelines (PDF).
-Applicants must contact the Grant Manager,

 PHMC is pleased to announce all PHMC grant program applications are transitioning to DCED’s Electronic Single Application for Assistance system.
 Your organization may need to